 - Defective hard hats or other safety equipment

 Though an employer is effectively insulated from the threat of litigation as a tradeoff for uncontested workers’ compensation benefits, other entities are not granted the same immunity.
 While many workplace accidents that occur do not warrant filing a third party lawsuit, it is important that you are aware of your rights and understand the potential advantages of legal action.

 To determine whether additional measures may be appropriate in your case in addition to pursuing a workers’ compensation claim, it is best to consult with an attorney.
-Contact the Raleigh workers’ compensation attorneys of Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation attorneys of Law Office of Sam Scudder at (252) 222-0227.